gircore/gircore.github.io/input/docs/SupportedLibraries.md

 ![A picture of an example gtk application with visible webpage][GtkAppBrowser]

 ## Libchamplain
-[Libcchamplain] is map component for GTK and can be used to embed maps into an application widget.
+[Libchamplain] is map component for GTK and can be used to embed maps into an application widget.
 By default it uses openstreetmap.

 ![A picture of an example gtk application with visible openstreetmap][GtkAppMaps]